stefanZorcic/scaling-book/gpus.md

 ---
 layout: distill
 title: "How to Think About GPUs"
-description: "After talking so much about TPUs, it's probably worth taking a look at what so much of the rest of the world uses: NVIDIA GPUs.
-This will be a deep-dive into both the chip and networking levels of a modern NVIDIA ML GPU (e.g. H100 or B100) and what kinds of LLM parallelism they allow.
-You are encouraged to read this after the rest of the book."
+description: "We love TPUs at Google, but GPUs are great too.
+This chapter takes a deep dive into the world of NVIDIA GPUs – how each chip works, how they’re networked together, and what that means for LLMs, especially compared to TPUs.
+This section builds on <a href='https://jax-ml.github.io/scaling-book/tpus/'>Chapter 2</a> and <a href='https://jax-ml.github.io/scaling-book/training'>Chapter 5</a>, so you are encouraged to read them first."
-date: 2025-07-25
+date: 2025-08-13
 future: true
 htmlwidgets: true
 hidden: false

 section_number: 12

-previous_section_url:
+previous_section_url: "../conclusion"
-previous_section_name: ...
+previous_section_name: "Part 11: Conclusion"

 next_section_url:
 next_section_name: ...